auth0/docs/articles/libraries/when-to-use-lock.md

 * You have strict requirements for how the user interface should appear;
 * You are comfortable with HTML, CSS, and JavaScript;
 * Your business process includes just a few use cases (for example, you only need to handle username/password and social provider authentication);
-* You have multiple database or Active Directory connections.
+* You have multiple database or Active Directory Connections.